kubevirt/community/design-proposals/mass_machine_type_transition.md

 ## Update/Rollback Compatibility
-As both the minimum supported machine type version and the latest machine type change in the future when new versions are released, Kubevirt is already able to determine the latest machine type, so that will automatically be updated.
+As both the minimum supported machine type version and the latest machine type change in the future when new versions are released, Kubevirt CR is already able to determine the latest machine type, so that will automatically be updated.
-The command will also be fetching the minimum supported machine type using the list of supported and deprecated QEMU machine types, thus minimizing the need to manually maintain these values.

 ## Functional Testing Approach
-* Functional tests will follow the same basic procedure:
-	* Create (a) VM(s) with the necessary machine type for the test case; start the VM if testing functionality of running VMs
-	* Configure environment variables `NAMESPACE` and `RESTART_NOW` as necessary for the test case
-	* Ensure VM spec has the correctly updated machine type version
-	* Ensure the VM has/doesn't have the `restart-vm-required` label
-	* Ensure all VMs have been updated accordingly
-* Test cases:
-	* Single VM (each of these will be their own individual test)
-		* Running
-			* VM machine type version less than the minimum supported machine type
-				* `RESTART_NOW` is **false**
-				* `RESTART_NOW` is **true**
-			* VM machine type is `q35`
-				* `RESTART_NOW` is **false**
-				* `RESTART_NOW` is **true**
-			* VM machine type version is greater than or equal to the minimum supported machine type
-		* Not running
-			* VM machine type version less than the minimum supported machine type
-			* VM machine type version is greater than or equal to the minimum supported machine type
-			* VM machine type is equal to `q35`
-	* Multiple VMs (these cases will be split into 4 functional tests based on the environment variable configuration: `NAMESPACE`  specified/unspecified and `RESTART_NOW` **true**/**false**)
-		* `NAMESPACE` is specified
-			* `RESTART_NOW` is **true**
-				* Running
-					* VM machine type is less than the minimum supported machine type
-					* VM machine type is greater than or equal to the minimum supported machine type
-					* VM machine type is equal to `q35`
-				* Not running
-					* VM machine type is less than the minimum supported machine type
-					* VM machine type is greater than or equal to the minimum supported machine type
-					* VM machine type is equal to `q35`
-			* `RESTART_NOW` is **false**
-				* Running
-					* VM machine type is less than the minimum supported machine type
-					* VM machine type is greater than or equal to the minimum supported machine type
-					* VM machine type is equal to `q35`
-				* Not running
-					* VM machine type is less than the minimum supported machine type
-					* VM machine type is greater than or equal to the minimum supported machine type
-					* VM machine type is equal to `q35`
-		* `NAMESPACE` is not specified
-			* `RESTART_NOW` is **true**
-				* Running
-					* VM machine type is less than the minimum supported machine type
-					* VM machine type is greater than or equal to the minimum supported machine type
-					* VM machine type is equal to `q35`
-				* Not running
-					* VM machine type is less than the minimum supported machine type
-					* VM machine type is greater than or equal to the minimum supported machine type
-					* VM machine type is equal to `q35`
-			* `RESTART_NOW` is **false**
-				* Running
-					* VM machine type is less than the minimum supported machine type
-					* VM machine type is greater than or equal to the minimum supported machine type
-					* VM machine type is equal to `q35`
-				* Not running
-					* VM machine type is less than the minimum supported machine type
-					* VM machine type is greater than or equal to the minimum supported machine type
-					* VM machine type is equal to `q35`
+Functional tests will follow the same basic procedure:
+* Create VMs with the necessary machine type for the test case; start the VM if testing functionality of running VMs
+* Create and execute the `virtctl update machine-types` command with the designated flags for that test case
+* Ensure that the VMs with the specified machine type have been updated
+* Ensure that flag-specific conditions have been fulfilled
+* Each virtctl command flag will have its own individual test
+* There will also be a complex example that combines all the flags into one test.
+* All tests will use `--which-matches-glob *rhel-8.*` as the machine type to update.

+* `--namespace` flag test:
+	* Across 2 different namespaces, each namespace will have one stopped VM and one running VM with a machine type that needs to be updated.
+	* Verify that only the VMs in the specified namespace were updated
+	* Verify that only the running VM in the specified namespace has the `restart--vm-required` label.
+* `--label-selector` flag test:
+	* Two VMs with specified label, two without the label.
+Each set of VMs will have one running and one stopped VM.
+	* Verify that only the VMs with the specified label were updated.
+	* Verify that only the running VM with the specified label has the `restart-vm-required` label
+* `--restart-required` flag test:
+	* One running VM and one stopped VM with machine types that need to be updated.
+	* Verify that the  VMs are updated.
+	* Verify that the running VM does not have the `restart-vm-required` label
+	* Verify that a new VMI object has been created with the updated machine type in its Status.
+* The complex example will be a combination of these three test cases.

 # Implementation Phases
 ## Initial Phase
-This will be a bare-bones design that will be functional for the user, but with limited features that focus on the specific use case of upgrading the machine types of VMs with outdated or deprecated machine types to the latest supported machine type.
-The user will have the ability to use the command with the flags to specify by namespace, label-selector,  or to restart any running VMs immediately.
+This will be a bare-bones design that will be functional for the user, but with limited features.
+The user must specify the machine type they wish to update and have the ability to use the command with the flags to specify by namespace, label-selector,  or to restart any running VMs immediately.
-In this stage, the minimum supported machine type and the latest machine type will be determined and stored internally; the user will not be able to configure what machine types they would like to use at this time.
 Additionally, to monitor and manage/delete the job, the user can utilize the `kubectl` commands.
-In future phases, we will add subcommands that allow the user to monitor and manage the specific machine type transition job directly.
+In future phases, we will add subcommands that allow the user to monitor and manage the specific MMTT job directly.
  - [ ] Create mass machine type transition package that k8s job will use as an image, and build the image.
  - [ ] Add `virtctl` subcommand that will create the k8s job and run it, with flags for specifying by namespace, label-selector, and immediately restarting running VMs that have been affected.
  - [ ] Add unit and functional tests.
 ## Future Phases
 As follow-ups, we will implement the following features:
- - Dynamically retrieving the supported and deprecated QEMU machine types and allowing the user to select a specific machine type to migrate to.
-Some more discussion and planning will be required to flesh out exactly how to implement this; namely how the user will know what machine types are supported and any restrictions we want to place on the user when selecting a machine type to convert to.
+ - Dynamically retrieving the supported and deprecated QEMU machine types as a subcommand to provide the user with a list of machine types to choose from.
+This will be implemented in conjuction with the ability for the user to specify a target machine type to update to; this machine type will be selected from the list of supported machine types provided to the user.
  - Subcommands that the user can use to monitor and manage the jobs.
 These could include `virtctl update machine-types delete` which will safely terminate and clean up the job and delete it, and `virtctl update machine-types list` which will allow the user to see the status of the VMs being updated by the job.
  - Other flags that the user can specify VMs to be affected by.
 For example, if the user wants to only convert a single specific VM, we might want to implement a flag to allow the user to specify the VM by name.
  - When using the `restart-now` flag, allow the user to configure how many VMs they want to restart at once; depending on the number of running VMs, it may be very intensive to trigger the restart of possibly thousands of VMs at once.